 When someone is buying an item as a gift, they’re buying for an occasion.
 When they’re buying for themselves, they’re buying to fulfill a need or a want.

 Let’s be honest, most handmade products aren’t “needed”.
 The basics such as food, water, shelter are real needs.
-But if people are shopping handmade, they have those areas covered.
+But if people are shopping handmade at craft shows, they have those areas covered.
 So think of needs in terms of problems they need solved.

 It doesn’t have to be a huge what am I going to do?! type problem.
 Problems may range from:

-Think about your customer and the problems they may have, how your products solve them and any other options you can offer for additional solutions.
+Think about your customer and the problems they may have, how your products solve them and any other options you can offer at craft shows for additional solutions.

 For example, if you paint pictures, your customer may have the problem of empty walls in a new house.
 That may also come with the problem of having a lot of empty walls but also being on a budget.
 You may decide to start offering lower priced prints of your art or smaller sized prints that work together to create a gallery wall of art.
 You may also be able to buy products at wholesale price to resell, such as picture hooks or frames they can add-on to their purchase so they can head straight home and put their art up.